morgangere/Loan_Approval/README.md

 9. Was anything found that significantly increase the chance that a small business loan does not default?
 ### Increased risk of small business loans
-The loans were grouped into paid and not paid and the percentages of each was examined this showed that while most loans types made up simialr percentages of each (example: around 40% of both paid and defualted loans are due to debt consolidation) small business loans make up 5.5% of the paid in full loans and 11% of the defaulted loans.
+The loans were grouped into paid and not paid and the percentages of each was examined this showed that while most loan types made up similar percentages of each (example: around 40% of both paid and defaulted loans are due to debt consolidation) small business loans make up 5.5% of the paid in full loans and 11% of the defaulted loans.

 ![image](https://user-images.githubusercontent.com/118774600/212776674-f1d09d96-130e-4bb5-b24d-9c0834a70e6f.png)